karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 ### **5.4.
 Send the prompt to a Bedrock LLM and get the answer that comes back**

-The last step is sending the prompt to one of the Bedrock LLM models using the ``invoke_model`` method from the ``boto3`` Bedrock client and get the answer that comes back.
+The last step is sending the prompt to one of the Bedrock LLMs using the ``invoke_model`` method from the ``boto3`` Bedrock client and get the answer that comes back.

 ```python
 bedrock_client = boto3.client("bedrock", bedrock_region)